 - Postgraduate: €9,425 - €19,000

 Maynooth University was named 'University of the Year' by The Sunday Times in 2008.
-Three years later, it became the first and only European institution to be included in The Princeton Review of Best Colleges.
+It became the first and only European institution to be included in The Princeton Review of Best Colleges three years later.
 Thanks to its excellent educational reputation and affordable tuition fee, Maynooth has become one of the most sought-after universities by international students.

 - Undergraduate: €12,000 - €13,500